Security guard or private investigator licence for an agency corporation

 Change information on your current agency licence

-You can update information on your licence during your licensing term if your:
+You can update information on your licence during your licensing term as long as your current licence is not:

 Changes that can be made online or by mail include: